 The Corporation has adopted a majority voting policy stipulating that, if the total number of shares voted in favour of the election of a director nominee represents less than a majority of the total shares voted and withheld for that director, the nominee will tender his or her resignation to the board of directors of the Corporation (the "Board") immediately after the Meeting.
 Within 90 days of the Meeting, the Board will determine, with a recommendation from the Compensation, Nominating, and Corporate Governance Committee (the "CNCG Committee"), whether or not to accept such director's resignation and will issue a press release announcing the Board's decision, a copy of which will be provided to the TSX.
 Absent exceptional circumstances, the Board will accept the resignation.
 The resignation will be effective when accepted by the Board.
-If the Board determines not to accept a resignation, the press release will fully state the reasons for that decision.
-A director who tenders his or her resignation will not participate in a Board meeting at which the resignation is considered.
+If the Board determines not to accept a resignation will not participate in a Board meeting at which the resignation is considered.
 The majority voting policy does not apply in circumstances involving contested director elections.